pydata/pydata-sphinx-theme/docs/user_guide/customizing.rst

    Note that these are `CSS variables <css-variable-help_>`_ and not `SASS variables <https://sass-lang.com/documentation/variables>`_.
-   The theme is defined with CSS variables, not SASS variables! refer to the previous section if you desire a differnet behaviour between the light and dark theme
+   The theme is defined with CSS variables, not SASS variables!
+Refer to the previous section if you desire a differnet behaviour between the light and dark theme

 For a complete list of the theme variables that you may override, see the